2018 CALL FOR PAPERS

 The Raptor Research Foundation invites abstracts for oral and poster presentations at our annual scientific conference.
-The conference will be hosted by HawkWatch International, 7th–12th of November 2017, in Salt Lake City, Utah, USA.
+The conference will be hosted by the Birds of Prey Progamme, Endangered Wildlife Trust, and BirdLife South Africa, 12th–16th of November 2018, in Kruger National Park, Nombulo Mdluli Conference Centre, South Africa.
 Presentations on any aspect of raptor biology, ecology, research techniques, conservation, and management are invited.

 You may submit more than one abstract.
-Submit all abstracts via the OSNA membership website beginning 16 May 2017.
+Submit all abstracts via a link that will be made available in February 2018.
 Cover letters are not needed.
 Make sure you have your abstract, title of your abstract, and author information (including emails and affiliations) ready before you submit.
 You do not need to upload a document form of your abstract.
 Instead, you will need to submit your title, author information, and the text of your abstract into separate fields.
 Follow the format explained and exemplified in the Sample Abstract below.
-Failure to properly format abstracts may result in rejection or return to authors for reformatting.
+Failure to properly format abstracts may result in rejection or return to authors for reformatting..

 Questions regarding symposia and general abstracts should be directed to Beth Wommack (email:[email protected]).